Market Maker Calculator

 Risk Management Tips

-Laying bets carries different risks than backing.
+Laying carries different risks than backing.
 Here's how to manage them effectively.

 Best Practices:

-- •Know Your Liability: Always calculate your maximum loss before placing lay bets
+- •Know Your Liability: Always calculate your maximum loss before placing lay orders

 - •Maintain Overround: Aim for 101%+ overround to ensure a profit margin